 When the next renewal comes up, you will submit a copy of the previous Registration Statement and Affidavit of Continuing Education form indicating that you applied only 3 hours of the total 6 hours for that renewal along with the copies you retained documenting your attendance and the number of hours of CLE approved for the seminar.

 Q: How early can I submit my Renewal form and CLEs?

-A: We prefer that you not submit your renewal more than 6-8 months in advance of your renewal date.
+A: We ask that you do not submit your renewal more than 6 months in advance of your renewal date.
 Regardless of when you submit your renewal, it does not change the date of renewal.
 If you need CLE approval for any of your CLEs, please make sure to submit a CLE Approval Request form no later than six (6) months prior to your renewal date.
 DO NOT submit CLE approval requests at the same time that you submit your renewal.

 Q: How do I know when my renewal is due?

 A: Your renewal is always every other year on the anniversary date (the date you took the exam).
 You should consider your renewal due 60-90 days prior to the actual date your credential expires.
 You can check with NFPA HQ as to when your renewal is due, or for RP's you can consult the wallet card which gives your anniversary date, your credential expiration date, and your RP number.
 NFPA also makes every attempt to send timely reminder letters to your last known e-mail address.
 Please note that changing your contact information in the credential database is entirely separate from changing your address for purposes of receiving the NFPA publication, National Paralegal Reporter, which comes from a different database.